Whether you have 24 hours in Singapore or a week, nailing down where to stay in Singapore should be near the top of your travel planning agenda.

 Table of Contents

 Settling on where to stay in Singapore can be a bit of challenge.
-The city-state spreads far and wide with a massive selection of accommodations straddling every budget range including plenty of mid-range & luxury hotels.
+Singapore spreads far and wide with a massive selection of accommodations straddling every budget range including plenty of mid-range & luxury hotels.

 Staying among the most central areas is a no-brainer, even if it’ll cost you a little more in the end.
-These neighbourhoods offer a wide variety of things to do, see & eat.
+All the central Singapore neighbourhoods & districts offer a wide variety of things to do, see & eat.

 The best areas to stay in Singapore for travellers include:

-- Chinatown: Top choice for travellers interested in mouth-watering food & culture.
-The central location means that many of the city’s more compelling tourist attractions are within a short walk.
+- Chinatown: Top choice area to stay in Singapore for travellers interested in mouth-watering food & culture.
+The central location means that many of the more compelling tourist attractions in Singapore are within a short walk.

 - Singapore River: The riverside development in the north end of Downtown that includes Clarke Quay, Robertson Quay, and Boat Quay.
-This is one of the best areas in Singapore for excellent sit-down dining options & nightlife.
+This is one of the best areas in Singapore to stay for indulging in excellent sit-down dining options & nightlife.

-- Marina Bay: A glitzy area that’s a top pick for luxury travellers seeking out the perfect 5-star experience.
+- Marina Bay: A glitzy area that’s a top pick for where to stay in Singapore for luxury travellers seeking out the perfect 5-star experience.
 The sights around Marina Bay, particularly the Gardens of the Bay and Bayfront, offer some of the finest evening views in Singapore.

 - Orchard Road: The city’s shopping mecca, Orchard Road and neighbouring Somerset are the best places to stay in Singapore for shopaholics looking for upscale boutiques & malls to fill up their luggage with all the latest fashions.
 It’s also a great option for foodies seeking out a wide variety of delicious cuisine without the raw experience of the hawker centres further downtown.

-- Bugis: A popular shopping area to the north of the historic river quays that includes Bencoolen & Kampong Glam, Singapore’s most Arab & Malay influenced quarter.
-There’s a mix of all types of accommodations here from budget hotels to some of the top luxury hotels in Singapore.
+- Bugis: A popular shopping area to the north of the historic river quays that includes Bencoolen & Kampong Glam, the most Arab & Malay influenced quarter in Singapore.
+There’s a mix of all types of accommodations to stay here from budget hotels to some of the top luxury hotels in Singapore.

 - Little India: A colourful area that’s one of the more interesting corners of Singapore for travellers.
-Both travel photographers and foodies will absolutely love choosing this neighbourhood as their base of operations while touring Singapore.
+Both travel photographers and foodies will absolutely love choosing to stay in this neighbourhood while touring Singapore.

 - Sentosa Island: An abundance of theme parks, family-friendly attractions and the country’s most beautiful beaches make this island to the south of the downtown core the top choice for where to stay in Singapore for families and thrill-seekers.